Doc Productions

 The figure shows the localized displacement of the A and D string regions on the upper area of the violin bridge, which is due to the effect resulting from the tension of the corresponding strings.

-Leaning Forward G & D Parts Leaning Forward G & D Parts - Analyze
+Leaning Forward G & D Parts Leaning Forward G & D Parts - Analysis

 Production 5